NYACC/gitOne/readme.txt

 Git is free software
 Git tracks changes
 Git tracks changes of files
 creating a new branch is quick
+Creating a new branch is quick & simple.